grscheller/scheller-linux-archive/notes/wisdom/Wisdom.md

 The first saying below was from when I was a teenager studying Karate starting in the 1970's.
-The next two were ones I remember from my time as an undergraduate Stevens Institute of Technology.
+The next two were ones I remember from my time as an undergraduate at Stevens Institute of Technology.
 The starting point of this list was in my long lost Dan Zan Ryu Jujitsu notebook I started while a graduate student in Physics at the University of Illinois.
 I later studied Chinese internal martial arts while at Bell Laboratories and later in Albuquerque New Mexico.
 My martial arts experience, along with my degrees in Physics and Mathematics, have given this list a somewhat Taoist flavor.
 A promise I made my wife when we got engaged was for me to be open to Christianity.
 This has led to some pearls of wisdom as I critically study western religions in historically accurate cultural contexts.
 Myers Briggs personality typing has also influence my thinking.
-Software development have heavily influenced the later parts of this list.
-While a child, listening to NY Radio personalities Barry Farber and Bob Grant were probably the genesis of my libertarian conservative tendencies.
+My software development experience has heavily influenced the later parts of this list.
+As a child, I listening to NY Radio personalities Barry Farber and Bob Grant.
+This was probably the genesis of my libertarian conservative tendencies.
+Radio nutritionist Carlton Fredricks taught me not to blindly accept authority.
 NY Radio talk show host Long John Nebel gave me a taste for the esoteric.
 Director Orson Wells, Physicist Richard Feynman, and humorist Jean Shepard let me know there were deeper ways to see the world.

 - You may break my skin, but I will break your bone.
   - (Judo and Karate Master Yoshisada Yonezuka)